AntonBaukin/embeddy/docs/config.md

 of the embedded SSH server.
 They are defined in the format of OSGi Configuration Service — check the section above.

-By default SSH server binds to all IP addresses on TCP port `2022`.
+By default, SSH server binds to all IP addresses on TCP port `2022`.

 Karaf console relies upon system properties, not the OSGi, that have `system.` prefix in `osgi.properties`: